“Cleaning, decluttering, cooking – at the moment I’d rather do anything but prepare for the exam.”

 The learning atmosphere and a sense of community are crucial for motivation and learning success.
 However, this is often neglected in the virtual semester.
 Keep in touch with fellow students, go to the library, and exchange ideas.
 If you have any questions, please contact your lecturer.

+It is important that you take certain liberties and actively shape your learning process according to your needs.
 This might work especially well in the virtual semester: watching the lecture at night – no problem!
 Going to the lecture without leaving the house – that is now possible.

 Take responsibility for your studies.
 Are you dissatisfied with something?
 Look for a discussion with the people involved or get involved in the student councils and co.
 This also contributes significantly to increasing motivation.